aqwert/flutter_auth_starter/README.md

 ### Copy the code

-If you clone or folk the code first, then you could simply copy the `core` folder into your project
+If you clone or fork the code first, then you could simply copy the `core` folder into your project

 * Pros:
     * You take what you need.